Updated on April 11th, 2022

 In some cases, borrowing a stabilizer from the student’s school may be an option.
 Some community organizations may also have them available for free or for a small fee.
 Otherwise, your student may need to explore equipment rental options.

-Spend Time Nailing the Lighting
+Spend Time Nailing the Natural Light

 For both kinds of scholarship application videos, students need to focus on lighting.
 If your student is answering questions on video, light and bright is their best choice.
 They should ensure that natural light comes into their chosen space and supplement that with artificial light.
 Combine overheads, desk lamps, floor lamps, and other options for even illumination.
 A ring light could also be a wise addition to the mix.